How Does Health Insurance Works in India? A Complete Guide

 There are many factors that determine the cost of a health insurance plan.
 The cost of a health insurance plan depends on the individual’s needs and conditions.
 Different people pay different premiums.
 The most basic factors that contribute to the price of health insurance premiums are:

 - The age of the insured.
-The older a person, the more the price of premium.
-In case of a family floater, the age of the oldest member determines the premium.
+The older a person, the more the price of the premium.
+In the case of a family floater, the age of the oldest member determines the premium.

 - The lifestyle and current health conditions